The Gospel of Luke Devotional

-We often leave God when we dismiss Him because we think we’ve given sufficient tithe, time, and praise at church or during midweek Bible Study.
+We often leave God when we dismiss Him because we think we’ve given enough tithe, time, and praise at church or during midweek Bible Study.
 We go about our daily activities until something happens to jar our memories.
 If we leave Jesus we can simply and sincerely call on His name.
-His Holy Spirit is our guide and will give us the peace and clarity we need, when we acknowledge we’ve tried to move ahead without Him.
-If you’ve been searching and feel like something is absent ask yourself, “is Jesus missing from my life?”
+His Holy Spirit is our guide and will give us the peace and clarity we need when we acknowledge we’ve tried to move ahead without Him.
+If you’ve searched and felt like something is absent ask yourself, “is Jesus missing from my life?”

 - When was the last time you misplaced something only to find it exactly where you left it?